 The Society has witnessed many changes through the years, but the core mission has stayed the same: to advance the study, understanding, and use of ceramic and related materials for the benefit of our members and society.

-Now, the Society has grown to more than 11,000 members consisting of scientists, engineers, researchers, manufacturers, plant personnel, educators, students, marketing, and sales professionals from more than 70 countries—with 40% of members based outside of the United States.
+Now, the Society has grown to more than 10,000 members consisting of scientists, engineers, researchers, manufacturers, plant personnel, educators, students, and marketing and sales professionals from more than 70 countries—with 40% of members based outside of the United States.

 Today, the Society provides knowledge and forums to members who are shaping the way we think about materials science.
 From bricks, to cell phones and appliances, to space shuttle tiles and green technology, the members of the Society are leading advancements in ceramic technologies that keep people safe and warm, explore and discover new frontiers, and save lives.
 The American Ceramic Society is proud to be a conduit for these initiatives.